verrazzano/docs/content/en/docs/setup/cli/_index.md

 ### Usage information

-Use the following syntax to run `vz` commands from your terminal window:
+Use the following syntax to run `vz` commands from your terminal window.
 ```shell
 vz [command] [flags]
 ```